bingyangchen/KM-software/System Design/System Design 101.md

 ### CAP Theorem

-The CAP theorem is one of the most famous terms in computer science, but I bet different developers have different understandings.
-Let's examine what it is and why it can be confusing.

 ![[cap-theorem.jpeg]]

 CAP theorem states that a distributed system can't provide more than two of these three guarantees simultaneously.